abogoyavlensky/automigrate/README.md

 COMMIT;
 ```

+All SQL queries of the migration are wrapped by a transaction.

-:information_source: *For a little more complex example please check [models.edn](/examples/models.edn)
+:information_source: *For a slightly more complex example please check [models.edn](/examples/models.edn)
-and [README.md](/examples/README.md) from `examples` dir of this repo.*
+and [README.md](/examples/README.md) from the `examples` dir of this repo.*

 ## Documentation

 ### Model definition

-Models represented as a map with model name as a keyword key and value described the model itself.
+Models are represented as a map with the model name as a keyword key and the value describing the model itself.
-Model's definition could be a vector of vectors in simple case to define just fields.
+A model's definition could be a vector of vectors in the simple case of just defining fields.
-As we saw in previous example:
+As we saw in the previous example:

 ```clojure
 {:book [[:id :serial {:unique true